17 Romantic Weekend Getaways From The Bay Area (+ Best Stays)

 Where to stay in Napa Valley

 Napa Valley isn’t a big area, so where you stay would depend on the wineries and restaurants you want to visit.
-Here’s where we stayed and would happily recommend it.

 4. Half Moon Bay